 Tip: make sure it’s small & light when folded.

 Really?
-Well, maybe if you are in a western country.
+Well, yes it’s pretty awesome if traveling in a western country.

-If you get something light (2kg maximum) & really small (i.e. that can fit into a 30L backpack).
+If you get something light (2kg maximum) & really small (i.e. that can fit into a 30L backpack), you will then be able to go unnoticed (i.e. do wild camping in unusual places) & carry it easily even when hiking for hours.

 Tip: if you get inflatable mats, make sure they are small once folded (like this inflatable mat from Decathlon).